 SMILES representations are non-unique: a single molecule can be expressed by multiple valid strings \citep{weininger1988smiles}.
 As well as complicating database searches \citep{wigh2022review}, machine learning algorithms must discern the equality of different representations.
-Although some machine leaning approaches have attempted to utilize multiple SMILES for the same molecule in their training sets, and have claimed improvements to their models as a result \citep{li2022novel,arus2019randomized}, this is again likely explained by the ability of the model to infer the SMILES syntax more easily.
+Although some machine learning approaches have attempted to utilize multiple SMILES for the same molecule in their training sets and have claimed improvements to their models as a result \citep{li2022novel,arus2019randomized}, these gains may reflect a data-augmentation/regularisation effect: the model is trained to be invariant to multiple serializations of the same underlying graph, but they also underline that the learning objective must spend capacity on the string grammar rather than chemistry.
+This motivates representations whose locality and invariants are explicit.
 In other words, it exposes a weakness of SMILES for machine learning, not an advantage.

-Representations in SMILES also do not give indications as to molecular symmetry.
-By example, the Cyclopentadienyl anion in SMILES is \texttt{[cH-]1cccc1}, but this does not indicate the rotational symmetry of the molecule, as is clearly shown in Fig. \ref{cyclo}.
-The non-uniqueness of SMILES strings can be seen as \texttt{1cccc1[cH-]} is also a valid representation, but in SMILES no explicit indication is given as to whether \texttt{[cH-]1cccc1} = \texttt{1cccc1[cH-]}.
+SMILES does not explicitly represent molecular symmetries (graph automorphisms) as first-class objects.
+For example, the Cyclopentadienyl anion in Figure ~\ref{cyclo} can be written as \texttt{[cH-]1cccc1}, but the rotational symmetry evident in Fig.~\ref{cyclo} is not encoded in the string.
+Moreover, because SMILES is non-unique, alternative strings such as \texttt{1cccc1[cH-]} represent the same structure without any explicit indication of equivalence at the representation level.

 Attempts to canonicalize SMILES, and the proprietary nature of the Daylight canonicalisation algorithm, have led to inconsistencies between implementations and research teams \citep{david2020molecular}, though the OpenSMILES initiative has mitigated this issue by providing a standardized grammar.